Skandha

-In the Theravada tradition, dukkha (unease, "suffering") arises when one identifies with or clings to the aggregates.
+In classical Buddhist doctrine, ('unease, suffering') arises when one identifies with or clings to the aggregates.
 This suffering is extinguished by relinquishing attachments to aggregates.
-Both the Theravada and Mahayana traditions assert that the nature of all aggregates is intrinsically empty of independent existence and that these aggregates do not constitute a "self" of any kind.
+All Buddhist traditions hold that the aggregates do not constitute a "self".
+In Mahayana philosophy, this is further expressed as the aggregates being empty of intrinsic, independent existence.

 Etymology

-Skandha (स्कन्ध) is a Sanskrit word that means "multitude, quantity, aggregate", generally in the context of body, trunk, stem, empirically observed gross object or anything of bulk verifiable with senses.
+Skandha (स्कन्ध) is a Sanskrit word that means 'multitude, quantity, aggregate', generally in the context of body, trunk, stem, empirically observed gross object or anything of bulk verifiable with senses.
 The term appears in the Vedic literature.

 The Pali equivalent word Khandha appears extensively in the Pali canon where, state Rhys Davids and William Stede, it means "bulk of the body, aggregate, heap, material collected into bulk" in one context, "all that is comprised under, groupings" in some contexts, and particularly as "the elements or substrata of sensory existence, sensorial aggregates which condition the appearance of life in any form".
-(Note: According to Dalai Lama, skandha means "heap, group, collection or aggregate".)
-Paul Williams et al. translate skandha as "heap, aggregate", stating it refers to the explanation of the psychophysical makeup of any being.
+(Note: According to Dalai Lama, skandha means 'heap, group, collection, or aggregate'.)
+Paul Williams et al. translate skandha as 'heap, aggregate', stating it refers to the explanation of the psychophysical makeup of any being.

-Johannes Bronkhorst renders skandha as "aggregates".
-Damien Keown and Charles Prebish state that skandha is ཕུང་པོ། in Tibetan, and the terms mean "collections or aggregates or bundles".
+Johannes Bronkhorst renders skandha as 'aggregates'.
+Damien Keown and Charles Prebish state that skandha is ཕུང་པོ། in Classical Tibetan, and the terms mean 'collections, aggregates, bundles'.